Home โ€บ Guides โ€บ Beginner's Guide

 Step 3: Bulk Rise

-Shape the dough into a rough ball and place it back in the bowl.
-Cover with plastic wrap or a damp towel.
-Leave it at room temperature for 1.5 to 2 hours, until it roughly doubles in size.
+Shape the dough into a loose ball, plop it back in the bowl, and cover with plastic wrap or a damp towel.
+Leave it on the counter.
+Somewhere around 1.5 to 2 hours it roughly doubles โ€” that's when it's ready.

 Step 4: Divide and Ball

 Once the dough has doubled, turn it out onto a lightly floured surface.
-Divide it into 4 equal pieces (about 210g each if you weigh them).
+Cut it into 4 equal pieces.
+Weigh them if you want โ€” mine come out to 210g each for a 4-pizza batch at 500g flour plus water, which fits 12-inch pizzas comfortably.

 Step 5: Preheat Your Oven